nav21n/d365finops/samples/README.md

 # Dynamics 365 for Finance and Operations Customers and Products integration project
-# Dynamics 365 for Finance and Operations Update 7.3, 8.0 and 8.1 fix
+# Dynamics 365 for Finance and Operations Update 31
-# Includes the solution file DMOD365SampleDev.sln
+# Includes the solution file DMOD365SampleDevs
-# Model file [DMO D365 Dev]
+# Model file [D365DMOSamples]

 In Dynamics 365 for Finance and Operations when customers are imported or integrated with external systems there is a flag called IsExternallyMaintained that is set to Yes.
 This flag sets the addresses (primary and non-primary) to non-editable.